-According to a recent report, e-commerce in the US grew 30% during 2020, its fastest growth rate since 2002.
-Even prior to the pandemic, strong ecommerce growth was forecast, transforming the retail landscape.
+According to a recent report of Insider Intelligence, e-commerce sales in the US grew by 9.3% during 2023, while it is expected to grow to 11.3% by 2027.
+Prior to the pandemic, strong ecommerce growth was forecast, transforming the retail landscape.

 While card payment remains the dominant method, contactless payment and digital wallet providers, such as Apple Pay, are becoming more widely adopted.

-As e-commerce continues to grow in popularity, here are eight promising ecommerce payment trends that you need to pay attention to in 2021.
+As e-commerce continues to grow in popularity, here are eight promising ecommerce payment trends that you need to pay attention to in the near future.
 They will help you keep your finger on the pulse and know what’s going on in the eCommerce payments space.

 Understanding and embracing relevant trends keeps your business competitive and helps provide a smooth and secure checkout experience — something your customers will thank you by making thoroughly repeated purchases.
 And hence I’m sure you’d love that, let’s dive in:

 The average consumer spends close to 6.5 hours online every day.
 The way they search for information, consume content, and buy products online has changed.